Annapurna base camp trek

 There were at least two definite times when I wanted to give up.

 it’s not as difficult to meet fellow trekkers as it seems.
-While in the beginning I didn’t see that many people (I saw no one), as you get closer to ABC, the possibility of meeting people gets higher as the number of guest houses keep reducing.
+While in the beginning, I didn’t see that many people (I saw no one), as you get closer to ABC, the possibility of meeting people gets higher as the number of guest houses keeps reducing.
 Most people start hiking between 7:30 – 8:30 a.m.

 In spite of saying this, I would add/ advise, just like life, choose to be by yourself than choosing a company you don’t enjoy.

-This was probably the least scenic but most thought provoking for me.
+This was probably the least scenic but most thought-provoking part of the trek for me.
 The villages enroute are real villages and don’t exist only for tourists.
-The route is open with lot of locals along the way which helped me be comfortable on the track.
+The route is open with a lot of locals along the way which helped me be comfortable on the track.
 I could think about things I wanted to without fearing for my safety or worrying about losing the way.
-I stopped at Ghandruk and stayed in this beautiful homestay called ‘roshan and roshani’.
+I stopped at Ghandruk and stayed in this beautiful homestay called ‘Roshan and roshani’.

-There were never ending series of steps on this day and I just wanted to get done with it.
+There were never-ending series of steps on this day and I just wanted to get done with it.
 I took multiple snack breaks.
-I realised that I wasn’t thinking much about anything other than just reaching Bamboo on this day.
+I realized that I wasn’t thinking much about anything other than just reaching Bamboo on this day.

-Somewhere around midday I saw two guys in Chhomrong going in my direction and asked if I could tag along, they were okay with the idea and there began my journey with these two guys – Nathan and Fritz, who I believe came to my life to compensate for the not-so-nice people I met last year.
+Somewhere around midday, I saw two guys in Chhomrong going in my direction.
+I asked them if they were headed for Annapurna base camp and knowing they were, I sought their permission to tag along, they were okay with the idea and there began my journey with these two guys – Nathan and Fritz, who I believe came to my life to compensate for the not-so-nice people I met last year.
 I had somewhere started questioning everyone’s intent and they made me throw it out the window.